‘Destiny 2’ Will Ban PC Players For Using Cheats For Other Games

 Destiny 2 bans for running cheat software on the PC can be particularly harsh.
 A help article that explains restrictions and banning policies reveals bans can be applied to both the account and device level.
 This means a player may not play the game again from either their Blizzard account or the offending PC.
 Meanwhile, those who receive a restriction will eventually gain access to Destiny 2 again after the ban expires.

 The harshness of bans for using cheat software on the PC has left some Destiny 2 players wondering why similar penalties are not used against those who use Denial of Service (DoS) attacks against others in the Crucible.
-Those caught attacking other player’s connection to gain an advantage are typically given a temporary suspension but players have complained seeing the same players in Trials of the Nine and listed in online leaderboards with stats that reflect continued cheating.
+Those caught attacking other players’ connections to gain an advantage are typically given a temporary suspension, but players have complained seeing the same players in Trials of the Nine and listed in online leaderboards with stats that reflect continued cheating.

 [Featured Image by Bungie/Activision]